rejinatl/trade-analytics/README.md

 1. GET http://localhost:8090/myfin/api/process-and-archive ( api to process the file and archive the file)
 2. GET http://localhost:8090/myfin/api/trades/metrics/2018-05-28 ( here date is mandatory and user can edit the date)

-You can use any REST client (eg. Postman) to test the endpoints.
+For testing the API, we can use any REST client (eg. Postman).

 ## API documentation using Swagger